-World exports of Scotch Whisky are currently worth in excess of £4.9 billion.
-The majority is used to produce Blended Scotch Whiskies which can contain spirit from many different distilleries.
+World exports of Scotch Whisky are currently worth in excess of £5.4 billion.
+Blended Scotch Whiskies, which contain spirit from many different distilleries make up the majority of sales.

 To meet this demand, Scotch Whisky blenders, who need whiskies aged for different lengths of time, contract with individual distilleries for the supply of the spirit that they require, laying down their stocks several years in advance.
 This enables Scotch Whisky distilleries to plan and maintain production at appropriate levels.